 USING FILM FOR SOCIAL CHANGE – Course Description

 New technology and democratized access to digital media powerfully impact strategies aiming to heighten global awareness of local issues and are integral to efforts seeking to inspire empathy, political engagement, social activism, and charitable giving.
-With a focus on race, gender, and identity, this course will explore the portrayal of the human condition across cultures in feature films, documentaries, and photography.
-Students will have the opportunity to create their own multimedia projects.
+With a focus on race, gender, and identity, this course explores the portrayal of the human condition across cultures in feature films, documentaries, and photography.
+Students had the opportunity to create their own multimedia projects.

 The Harvard Crimson - Interrogating the Structure (excerpt)